LLM Observability: How to Monitor Large Language Models in Production

 The Shift from Prototyping to Production

-Deploying LLMs in production introduces new complexities absent in prototyping.
-Unlike deterministic software, LLMs generate probabilistic outputs influenced by prompts, context, model parameters, and external data sources.
-This non-determinism makes it challenging to guarantee consistent behavior, debug failures, and measure quality.
+Deploying LLMs in production introduces new complexities absent in pre-production stages.
+Unlike traditional software, LLMs are inherently non-deterministic in nature, influenced by prompts, context, model parameters, and implemented guardrails.
+This non-determinism makes it challenging to guarantee consistent behavior, debug failure modes, and ensure consistent quality.

 Traditional monitoring tools (built for structured, rule-based systems) struggle to capture the nuances of LLM workflows.
-They cannot correlate prompts with completions, monitor token usage, trace multi-step reasoning, or support subjective feedback metrics.
+They cannot capture the nuances of the generated response, go beyond simple accuracy metrics and have a contextual understanding of the model's response.
 As a result, organizations are exposed to risks such as:

 • Escalating costs due to inefficient resource usage